att/core-cla/README.md

   1. Each received CLA that is complete and signed will be placed in the `collected/cla/XYZ` where `XYZ` is name of the signee.
   2. Verify your CLA is in this directory.
 If/when it is, you are officially a part of the Discourse contribution community!

+# To Do

+At some point in the near future, we may allow this process through pull requests.